bibekuchiha/Disaster-Response_Pipeline/README.md

 </br>
 <h3> 2.
 Project Motivation <a name="motivation"></a></h3>

-Create a machine learning pipeline to categorize these events so that users can send the messages to an appropriate disaster relief agency.
+Make an AI pipeline to classify these occasions with the goal that clients can send the messages to a suitable calamity alleviation organization.
 <h3> 3.
 File Descriptions <a name="files"></a> </h3>

 > * **data/disaster_messages.csv data/disaster_categories.csv :** original data